dergachev/presentations/drupalcon-la-upgrades/demo-sitediff.md

 * Demo of getting started with sitediff
 * Repo: https://github.com/vasi/sitediff-update-demo-deploy

+**Intro**

+* This is a demonstration of how to get started with SiteDiff!
+* We'll see how to use SiteDiff to look at changes on your site.
+* We'll also see how SiteDiff can catch a bug caused by an update.
+* We'll use a mode of SiteDiff that can compare a site against an earlier, cached version of itself

 **Show website**

 * Again, we already have a docker image.
 Just ```make run```